Tony031201/repofor/README.md

 ## csc360:
 The folder contains three assignments of csc360 in the uvic course. p1 is a multi-process application. p2 is a multi-threaded application. p3 is about the application of the file system (img file).

+## ChineseChest:
+Applications of object-oriented programming.
+A game based on traditional Chinese chess developed using the pygame package and this technology.

+## Implementation_of_clock:
+Simple front-end web rendering.

+## django-m_web-0.1.tar.gz:
+Build a publishing platform.
+Used front-end and back-end development technology (Django).
+Functions include publishing files, downloading files, user authentication, user comments, web page rendering, and database update and maintenance.